makers-mark/ZM-Chameleon/README.md

 # ZM-Chameleon

 This is a chrome extension that overlays the standard montage screen and allows you to have full screen access.
-There are a lot of features that I have added too.
+I've also added several features too.
 This has been tested on ZoneMinder version 1.34 and I currently test on Zoneminder version 1.35.5.

-## Who is this for and why use use it?
+## Who is this for and why use it?

-I designed this for a seamless way to interact with a fully functioning ZoneMinder system that is mainly intended to be used for monitoring.
-It had to look good and only display what was needed.
-It was also designed to not be tied to a keyboard.
-Also seeing a montage at full screen/maximum frame rate with fluidity too, and there is no better way than to manipulate the existing montage screen.
-The ZoneMinder montage screen with a bunch of monitors streaming full resolution jpgs can be taxing on a computer.
-So if you have a computer that struggles already, this will not help you.
+This was designed to look good and only display what was needed.
+To use this you do not be tied to a keyboard.
+Seeing a montage at full screen/maximum frame rate with fluidity too, and there is no better way than to manipulate the existing montage screen.
+The ZoneMinder montage screen with several of monitors streaming full resolution jpgs can be taxing on a computer.
+If you have a computer that struggles already, this will not help you.
 ZoneMinder does have options to limit the bandwidth.

 A great option in that case is to use the ZMNinja app, I use it all of the time on the go, and on remote wireless tablets.
 ZMNinja and ZoneMinder are also open source.